-2.8 Lifetime costs of perinatal depression
+2.7 Lifetime costs of perinatal depression

 The World Health Organisation (WHO) recognises perinatal mental health as a major public health issue; at least one in ten women has a serious mental health problem during pregnancy or in the year after birth (WHO, 20141).
-The pre-and post-natal periods have a significant impact on future physical, mental and cognitive development of offspring: children of mothers with perinatal mental illness are exposed to higher risks of low birth-weight, reduced child growth, intellectual behavioural and socioemotional issues.
-Research carried out at PSSRU at LSE estimated the total lifetime costs of perinatal anxiety and depression (see Bauer et al., 2016)2.
+The pre-and postnatal periods have a significant impact on future physical, mental and cognitive development of offspring: children of mothers with perinatal mental illness are exposed to higher risks of low birth-weight, reduced child growth, intellectual behavioural and socio-emotional issues.
+Research carried out by PSSRU at LSE estimated the total lifetime costs of perinatal anxiety and depression (see Bauer et al., 2016).2

 This study has used a decision-modelling approach, based on data from previous longitudinal studies to determine incremental costs associated with adverse effects, discounted to present value at time of birth.
-These costs are summarised in Schema 2.8 and 2.9 and have been uprated from 2012/2013 values to current prices.
+These costs are summarised in Schema 2.7 and 2.8 and have been uprated from 2012/2013 values to current prices.
 Estimates for the impact on mothers were based on mean probabilities of developing perinatal depression, its persistence in subsequent years, annual costs of health and social care and health disutility for people with depression in the general population.
 Work days lost were calculated, distinguishing again between remitted and non-depression.
 Data on costs, health disutility and work days lost, all referred to the general adult population with depression.
 Estimates for impact on children were based on mean probabilities that children exposed to perinatal depression developed adverse outcomes (emotional, behavioural and physical health issues), and evidence of long-term economic consequences linked to such outcomes.
 Economic consequences referred to additional use of health and social care, education and criminal justice services and wider societal costs such as productivity losses and health-related quality of life losses out-of-pocket expenditure.
+Figures have been uprated to 2020/2021 values.